Skip to Page Content

 6. Amount and source of available funds to cover the request.

-7. How frequently would the questions need to be asked (every year, every other year, every five years, etc.) and justification.
+7. How frequently would the questions need to be asked (once only, annually, in alternate years, every five years, etc.) and justification.
 This should be based primarily on expectations for change in the prevalence.

 8. Type of additional analysis the requesting program will conduct, and data needed for that analysis.

-9. Prior use of the questions (have they been used in other states, other surveys? have they been field tested?).
+9. Prior use of the questions (have they been used in other states or other surveys; have they been cognitively tested and field tested?).

-For locally developed questions, once accepted, the BRFSS coordinator will work with the requester, CDC, and the University of Delaware on question wording, question placement and order, and cognitive and field testing.
-Cost of locally added questions will be determined in negotiations with the Center for Applied Demography and Survey Research.
-The estimated cost is approximately $1,000 per question.
+For locally developed questions, once accepted, the BRFS coordinator will work with the requester and the contractor on question wording, question placement and order, and cognitive and field testing.
+Final cost of locally added questions may need to be determined in negotiations with the contractor.
+The estimated cost is currently $4,000 per question.

-• Is the module or set of questions necessary to provide baseline data or track progress toward achievement of a Healthy Delaware 2010 objective or objectives of another established state plan?
+• Are the questions needed to provide baseline data or track progress for objectives of an established public health program or statewide health plan?

 • Is the module necessary for collecting baseline data for development of a new program?

-• How much will the questions cost, and is funding available to support the addition?
+• Is funding available to support the addition?

-• Are other sources available for the data, or is there a more appropriate resource for collecting it?
+• Are other sources available for the data, or is there a more appropriate tool for collecting it?

 • What is the feasibility of collecting an adequate sample size for the desired use?

-• Does the request originate within the Department of Health and Social Services, and will the data benefit the Division and Department?
+• Does the request originate within the Department of Health and Social Services, Division of Public Health; and will the data benefit the Division's programs?

 Return to the main Delaware BRFSS page.